Credit Cards

 The scale for credit scores spans from 300 to 850, with higher figures indicating a stronger financial standing.

-This number is crucial because it affects your ability to borrow money, apply for credit cards and also the interest rates you’ll pay.
+This number is crucial because it affects your ability to borrow money, apply for credit cards, the interest rates you’ll pay, insurance premiums, and sometimes even job applications or housing opportunities.

 What criteria are used to calculate a credit score?